-Conservation & Livelihoods Analyst
+Conservation & Livelihoods Advisor

 Helen focuses on wildlife health and conservation, and furthering the impact of One Health and Planetary Health approaches.
 Helen joined Cornell University to help launch the Cornell Wildlife Health Center and manage programmatic activities and operations.
 Her fieldwork involves identifying solutions that benefit both the livelihoods of local communities and the sustainability of the surrounding wildlife and environment.
 Helen is also interested in developing innovative, scalable ventures at the intersection of business, economic development, and conservation.